theflyoccultist/blogging-platform/README.md

 - Simple markdown editor for creating content
 - Secure authentication
 - Fabulous Windows 98 aesthetic
-- Rate Limiting with Redis
+- Rate Limiting with SQLite3

 ## Upcoming
 - A live markdown previewer (for the article editor)